luni/audiothek-downloader/README.md

 - Iterates through paginated GraphQL responses to download every available episode (continues until the API says no more pages).
 - Saves cover images, MP3s, and rich metadata in a predictable folder hierarchy.
 - Skips files that already exist, so reruns are effectively resumable.
+- Update existing folders by crawling through subdirectories and refreshing content.
+- Support for direct resource IDs (URNs or numeric IDs) as an alternative to URLs.

 ## Requirements